system76/docs/content/setup-face-recognition.md

 You will be asked for your sudo password, type it in and press <kbd>Enter</kbd>.
 You will be asked to label the new model.
 It's similar to how you're asked to label a fingerprint you're adding on your phone.
 Something like 'face1' or 'John's face' will suffice.

-Once that's done you successfully finished setting up howdy.
+Once that's done, you successfully finished setting up howdy.
 Try it out by locking your screen and pressing any button to open login.
 If everything is setup correctly - you will be logged in by <u>Howdy</u> with your face.

 ## Troubleshooting